sdasgup3/symbolic-analysis/README.md

 --with-llvmpasrc=/path/to/llvmpa/src/tree
 --with-llvmpaobj=/path/to/llvmpa/obj/tree

+Also, add these options to configure to help it find poolalloc:
+--with-poolallocsrc=/path/to/poolalloc/src/tree
+--with-poolallocobj=/path/to/poolalloc/obj/tree

 /* In case stuck in problems
 sudo ln -s /usr/include/x86_64-linux-gnu/asm/ /usr/include/asm
 In case of prblms like C compiler not working